ackman678/wholeBrain/README.md

 More detailed descriptions of the nature and the functions of these activity patterns can and should be performed in parallel in ongoing and future studies.
 For example:

-* What is the intra- vs sub- cortical nature of barrel cortex activity (E.M.'s work)
+* What is the intra- vs sub- cortical nature of sensory cortex activity?
 * What is the intra- vs sub- cortical nature of ongoing activity in motor- associational-, and other non-primary sensory cortical areas?
 * Relationship of imaged patterns to EEG patterns described in other studies?
 * Extent to which functional correlations reflect direct synaptic connections?